Shoot the Hip

 Our story

-We started in a leaky garage with two pairs of hands, a dented table, and a stack of forgotten denim.
-What began as scavenging—pulling selvedge scraps and discarded runs from the edges of old productions—became something else: a practice of careful resurrection.
+We started in a leaky garage with two pairs of hands and a stack of forgotten denim.
+What began as scavenging, pulling selvedge scraps and discarded runs from old productions, became something else: a practice of careful resurrection.

 Our mission is larger than clothing.
-Shoot the Hip is a vessel for storytelling, craft, and history—a place where material, myth, and maker converge.
+Shoot the Hip is a vessel for storytelling, craft, and history. a place where material, myth, and maker converge.
 We design for participation, not possession: every wearer becomes part of the garment record.
 To wear a piece is to continue its line, to live inside a collaboration between memory and handwork.
-We build clothing meant to be argued with, mended, and handed on—a small, deliberate wardrobe that binds maker and wearer across time, and refuses the passivity of consumption.
+We build clothing that asks you to listen.